Georgia mother who alleges baby was decapitated during delivery files lawsuit – KION546

 The complaint filed in Georgia’s Clayton County alleges the Southern Regional Medical Center attempted to conceal the manner of death of the baby from the family including the mother, 20-year-old Jessica Ross, and her boyfriend, Treveon Isaiah Taylor Sr.

 The medical center is in Riverdale, some 13 miles south of downtown Atlanta.
-The baby, who named after his father, was delivered at full-term, according to the family attorney.
+The baby, who was named after his father, was delivered at full term, according to the family attorney.

 The county medical examiner’s office has not released the cause of the baby’s death.
-The office still is working to complete the baby’s autopsy, the office’s director, Brian Byers, told CNN.
+The office still is working to complete the baby’s autopsy, the office’s director, Brian Byars, told CNN.

 According to the lawsuit, Ross went into labor on July 9, and her doctor, “attempted to deliver the baby vaginally using different methods including applying traction to the baby’s head.”